 merchant fleets as well as various naval powers made these developments most urgent.
 Marine engineers began to adapt various types of water

 tube boilers to fit into the restricted space available for installations aboard ships, Some adaptations proved highly advantageous

 with respect to heat transfer and weight, and offered a variety of designs suitable for steam pressures in excess of the maximum of fire-tube boiler types.

 Thus, new possibilities were presented for the utilization of steam aboard steamships.
 Even though the water-tube boiler almost has

 replaced the fire-tube boiler, Old steamships with Scotch Marine steam boilers are still sailing in salt-water as well as lake-water,

-managed by enthusiastic marine boiler engineers.
+managed by enthusiastic marine steam boiler engineers.
 These boilers are often new build from the original marine boiler drawings.

 A Yarrow boiler consist of an upper steam drum connected by banks of inclined water-tubes to two lower water drums